aimhubio/aim/README.md

 Use `tf:` prefix to select and display metrics logged with tf.summary in the dashboard, for example `tf:accuracy`.

 ## AimQL
-Query language for searching and selecting runs
+Query language for searching runs

 ### Literals
 Literal is a raw data given in a variable.